 The average daily incident shortwave solar energy experiences extreme seasonal variation over the course of the year.

 The brighter period of the year lasts for 4.1 months, from April 29 to September 1, with an average daily incident shortwave energy per square meter above 5.7 kWh.
 The brightest day of the year is July 2, with an average of 6.8 kWh.

 The darker period of the year lasts for 3.2 months, from November 7 to February 13, with an average daily incident shortwave energy per square meter below 2.8 kWh.
 The darkest day of the year is December 23, with an average of 1.7 kWh.

 Average Daily Incident Shortwave Solar Energy

-For the purposes of this report, the geographical coordinates of Parkersburg are 39.267 deg latitude, -81.562 deg longitude, and 650 ft elevation (map ).
+For the purposes of this report, the geographical coordinates of Parkersburg are 39.267 deg latitude, -81.562 deg longitude, and 650 ft elevation.

-The topography within 2 miles of Parkersburg contains only modest variations in elevation, with a maximum elevation change of 308 feet, and an average elevation above sea level of 642 feet.
-Within 10 miles contains significant variations in elevation (509 feet).
-Within 50 miles contains very significant variations in elevation (984 feet).
+The topography within 2 miles of Parkersburg contains only modest variations in elevation, with a maximum elevation change of 308 feet and an average elevation above sea level of 642 feet.
+Within 10 miles contains only modest variations in elevation (509 feet).
+Within 50 miles contains significant variations in elevation (984 feet).

 The area within 2 miles of Parkersburg is covered by artificial surfaces (87%), within 10 miles by trees (74%) and artificial surfaces (13%), and within 50 miles by trees (87%) and cropland (11%).